Toasted Coconut Chia Bars

 • Add shredded coconut into a sauté pan over medium heat to toast.
 Toss consistently until the coconut shreds are golden in color.
 This should take about 5 minutes or so.
 Just be sure to watch carefully because you don’t want the coconut to burn.
 Remove from heat and allow coconut to cool for 10 minutes.

-• Add cooled toasted coconut, dates, brown rice syrup, chia seeds, almond butter and chocolate chips into the base of a food processor and process until fully combined and starting to form a ball of dough.
+• Add cooled toasted coconut, dates, honey, chia seeds, almond butter and chocolate chips into the base of a food processor and process until fully combined and a ball of dough stars to form.
 If the mixture seems a little dry and isn’t really sticking together or forming the ball, add water (up to 1 1/2 Tablespoons).
 Process again and the ball should form.

 • Remove dough from the processor and press into an 8-inch loaf pan lined with parchment paper.
 Place loaf pan in the fridge for 30-60 minutes to let the bars set up.
 Cut into 6 bars and store in the fridge until ready to enjoy.
-They should last up to one week.
+They should last up to one week in the fridge or up to 3 months in the freezer.

 Nutrition